madroxdupe42/peacefulscience.org/content/articles/if-big-e-evolultion-true.md

 {{< footnotes2refs >}}

-This chapter from [*Thinking About Evolution*](/books/thinking-about-evolution/), a book published one year ago.
+This chapter is from [*Thinking About Evolution*](/books/thinking-about-evolution/), a book published one year ago.
 The authors are progressive creationists at *Reasons to Believe,* who agree the Earth is old, but are skeptical of macroevolution.
 Still, they explain in this chapter what they would do if evolution were true.
 {.editor-note}

 {{% amazon `B08MYF1SL5` %}}